SalmanKhan-185NTsm/SalmanKhan-185NTsm/README.md

 ## My Famous Quote

 > Nothing is True, Everything is permitted, we serve in the dark to protect  the light - Ezio Auditore Da France

+## History In Motion
+It all started when I started Grade School, The First Software ever used by me was Microsoft paint, being the curious type Microsoft paint sparked my interest in software as a user, and later during my Pre-University Wrote my first "Hello World" Code in C Programming which was the turning point in my life which made go towards Programming.
+Fast forward 4 years completed two major projects for my undergrads and after completing my undergrads. it gave me the tools I need to communicate with the computer whose computing power is faster than that of a Human Mind.